-To solve elusive problems, the all-female staff of VHealth & Wellness uses evidence-based research and cutting-edge technology to heal patients — but first they listen.
+To solve elusive problems, like pain during sex, the all-female staff of VHealth & Wellness uses evidence-based research and cutting-edge technology to heal patients — but first they listen.

 “If you let the patient talk a little bit more and tell her story, it starts to unfold not only what processes are involved but also how those processes are affecting their everyday life and how that effect could then be feeding back on the process,” she says.
 “That’s something that seems so simple to do — just to listen — but that is something that really, through no fault of their own, most healthcare providers don’t have the time to do.”

-For Dr. Shanis, part of listening is creating a safe space for patients to ask questions about intimate topics.
+For Dr. Shanis, part of listening to sexual health concerns is creating a safe space for patients to ask questions about intimate topics.
 We asked her to share the most common questions her patients ask — almost all of the questions she gets start with ‘is it normal?’ — and a couple of topics she wishes patients would be a bit more curious about.